zsxkib/diffusion-pipe/README.md

 This caching also means that training LoRAs for text encoders is not currently supported.

 Two flags are relevant for caching. ```--cache_only``` does the caching flow, then exits without training anything. ```--regenerate_cache``` forces cache regeneration.
 If you edit the dataset in-place (like changing a caption), you need to force regenerate the cache (or delete the cache dir) for the changes to be picked up.

-## LoRA format
-LoRAs use Diffusers to save when possible.
-Where Diffusers does not have official LoRA support for a model, the state_dict format follows the typical Diffusers convention: the weight keys are formatted as PEFT does, and prefixed with the attribute name of the model on the Diffusers pipeline object (e.g. prefixed with "transformer.").

-SDXL is an exception; the LoRAs are saved in Kohya sd-scripts format.

 ## Extra
 You can check out my [qlora-pipe](https://github.com/tdrussell/qlora-pipe) project, which is basically the same thing as this but for LLMs.